 Narcotic pain medicine (codeine, hydrocodone, and oxycodone) can make you constipated.
 If you are taking them, drink plenty of fluids, and eat fruits and vegetables and other high-fiber foods to help keep your stools loose.

-Taking ibuprofen (Advil, Motrin) or other anti-inflammatory drugs with your prescription pain drugs may also help.
-Ask your doctor about using them.
+Taking ibuprofen (Advil, Motrin) or other anti-inflammatory medicines with your prescription pain medicine may also help.
 Your doctor may also give you aspirin to prevent blood clots.
 Stop taking anti-inflammatory medicines if you take aspirin.
 Follow instructions exactly on how to take your medicines.

-Sutures (stitches) or staples will be removed about 1-2 weeks after surgery.
+Sutures (stitches) or staples will be removed about 1 to 2 weeks after surgery.

 Total shoulder arthroplasty - discharge; Endoprosthetic shoulder replacement - discharge; Partial shoulder replacement - discharge; Partial shoulder arthroplasty - discharge; Replacement - shoulder - discharge; Arthroplasty - shoulder - discharge